zacharydenton/noisehack/posts/2013-08-01-generate-noise-web-audio-api.md

 ---
-title: How to Generate Noise with the Web&nbsp;Audio&nbsp;API
+title: How to Generate Noise with the Web Audio API
 excerpt: Learn how to generate white noise, pink noise, and brown noise with the Web Audio API.
 ---